Robinlovelace/Creating-maps-in-R/overviews.md

 We assume little background knowledge of graphics in R, so begin with a basic graph in R's basic graphics package.
 Then we will move on to the graphically superiour ggplot/ggmap approach, to show how maps can be built as layers.
+It is recommended that the excellent RStudio program is used to work through this tutorial, although any will do.
+If you would like to improve this tutorial, please see the project's [github page](https://github.com/Robinlovelace/Creating-maps-in-R/).

 ## Introduction: tweaking graphics in R
 R has very powerful graphical functionality, but a reputation for being fiddly if